Trusted Provider of: Trusted Provider Logo

 4. Submit & Monitor: When ready, submit your claim and await a response.
 Check back regularly to get status updates or to see if additional documentation has been requested.

 Airline travel insurance is typically offered during the booking process and provides basic protection focused on flight-related issues, like cancellations or delays.
-It’s fast and convenient—just a few extra clicks—but it usually comes from a single provider with limited customization.
+It’s fast and convenient, but it usually comes from a single provider with limited customization.

 Third-party flight travel insurance, on the other hand, gives you access to a broader selection of policies from multiple insurers.
 You can shop directly or use a comparison site like Squaremouth to get multiple flight insurance quotes and find a plan that better fits your trip.